 Interest will accrue on any late payment from the tax due date until the date payment is received.
 VAT repayment supplement is replaced with Repayment Interest.
 This is paid from the later of either the due date of the Return, or the date the Return is submitted.

-The drive towards Making Tax Digital appears to be the main focus for HMRC and the new penalty integration followed in its slipstream.
-PayStream's accounting clients, if VAT registered businesses were subject to the new VAT penalty regime from May 2023.
-The new penalty regime will take time to settle in and there will undoubtedly be uncertainty as to its application in the early days.
-If you, would like further information or advice, then we would recommend that you speak to your accountant.
+The drive towards Making Tax Digital appears to be the main focus for HMRC and the points based penalty system is likely to be adopted across other taxes in future too.
+If you have any questions regarding VAT or would like further information or advice, then we would recommend that you speak to your limited company accountant.